 How to Open a Savings Account for a Baby

-Online banking is great for adults, but as your child grows you will want to take him to actually visit the bank where his money is.
+Online banking is great for adults, but you will eventually want to take your child to visit the bank where the money is.
 Choosing a bank that is close to home will allow your growing child to make regular deposits and start to appreciate the value of saving.

 The interest on many savings accounts is low.
 The best rates are often available from local credit unions, which also often offer the additional advantage of no fees.
 Talk to your local bank about options that might provide you with more favorable interest rates or tax advantages.
 You can also move the funds into a more attractive certificate of deposit or investment account as the amount grows, allowing your child to earn more interest on the savings.